sandeepmishra95/Digital-Alarm-Clock/README.md

 # Digital-Alarm-Clock

-LCD based digital Alarm Clock using AT89S51(8051) microcontroller
+#This is a LCD based digital Alarm Clock using AT89S51(8051) microcontroller

 The basic schematic is added.
 The clock has 2 push button interfaces.
 Size of hex code is 3.93 KB just above 4.0 KB.
 Possible scope of improvement